piphi2/piphi2/README.md

 # Mon site piphi2/piphi2
 - 👋 Hi, I’m @piphi2
-- 👀 I’m interested in mathematics, of course ;-)
+- 👀 I’m interested in ... mathematics, of course ;-)
 - 🌱 I’m currently learning to use GitHub !
-- 📫 How to reach me : come into the classroom #247
+- 📫 How to reach me : come into the classroom LPM#247
-- ⚡ Fun fact: ...
+- ⚡ Fun fact : my name sounds like &#960;/4

 <!---
 piphi2/piphi2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.